-The site, presented in Figure 1, bounded by the village of Tadworth and the residential area of Kingswood to the north, the village of Mugswell, Lower Kingwood, and a mosaic of arable land and small parcels of woodland to the east, the M25 motorway and areas of woodland beyond this to the south and the village of Walton on the Hill and Walton Heath Golf Club to the west of the survey area.
-It covers a total of approximately 310 ha.
-The survey area is located in Reigate and Banstead Borough Council.
+The site, presented in Figure 1, bounded by the village of Tadworth and the residential area of Kingswood to the north, the village of Mugswell, Lower Kingswood, and a mosaic of arable land and small parcels of woodland to the east, the M25 motorway and areas of woodland beyond this to the south and the village of Walton on the Hill and Walton Heath Golf Club to the west of the survey area.
+It covers a total of approximately 310 hectares.
+Banstead Heath is located in Reigate and Banstead Borough Council.